Lead Service FAQ

 1. What is a water service?

 A water service is the small pipe that connects the watermain to your home.
 It is entirely owned by the property owner.
 It is commonly made of copper, lead, galvanized iron, or plastic.
+See below for a service line diagram.

 2. I have a lead service.
 Is the water safe to drink?